Last updated on May 23rd, 2023 at 03:24 pm

 Calendars will always be a necessity.
 Though many people use their phones to keep track of their schedules, just as many people use printed calendars to keep track of appointments, important life events or simply to reference what day it is.
-For that reason, calendars make great marketing material.
+For that reason, personalized calendars make great marketing material.
 You can use them to showcase your services if you are a creative professional or send them as promotional gifts to your customers to keep your name top of mind.

 Though it can be overwhelming when it comes to designing your own calendar for print, as there are several aspects of the finished product you will want to have figured out before you even get started, once you have those decided, the process is fairly easy.

 Set the Color Profile

 Most, if not all, products in the Adobe Creative Suite offer advanced color management.
 You will want to make sure you are designing in the CMYK color profile and that all visual elements are designed at 300 DPI for high quality printing.
 If you choose to design using RGB, you may find that the colors on your printed product look different than what you expected.
 Once you have established your color profile, you will want to set the dimensions.

 Establish the Dimensions